 Excuse me.
 My chest is heaving and tears are streaming down my face -- again.
 I gotta go get some kleenex.
 I'll be back.

-When I first saw Stephan's Greyhound Scenicruiser with "Out to Save the World" displayed as the destination, I grinned.
+When I first saw Stephan's Greyhound Scenicruiser with "Out to Save the World" displayed as the posted destination, I grinned.
 I thought, "What else is there to do?"
 I'm down for that.
 In the youthful bravado we shared in the early 70's "saving the world" even seemed imminent!
 The Civil Rights Act was law.
 The Clean Air and Clean Water Acts were on the books.
 The U.S. had withdrawn from Vietnam.
-We were getting it down and getting it done!
+We were getting down to it -- and getting it done!
 The Kingdom of Heaven was at hand!

 Now, forty some odd years later, it's obvious that for quite a long while I hadn't really understood the nature of the Real Deal.
 Although the words numberless and inexhaustible, and impossible (twice, no less) were there in plain sight, they might as well have been in fine print somewhere on the back of the contract.
 I didn't quite get it.

 Although I was mouthing the words each day, until the past several years, I hadn't fully taken it to heart.
 The Bodhisattva Vow comes with no guarantees.
 As Practice has deepened, I've had to open my heart and mind more fully to the utter impossibility of the final and perfect enlightenment of myself and all sentient beings -- and commit my life to doing exactly that.
 Again and again and again.

 I'm down for that.
 It tends to keep me pretty busy.

 How about you?